Spin-statistics relation and the Abelian braiding phase for anyons in fractional quantum Hall effect

-In the other case, the change in intrinsic spin due to the quasihole's internal structure can have measurable consequences on the braiding property.
-We consider here the deformed quasiholes.
-As discussed above, each CHS comes with an intrinsic geometric degree of freedom, and the quasihole can be arbitrary deformed while still remaining inside the nullspace of the model Hamiltonian.
-In practice, this is done by the following Hamiltonian:
+\textit{The deformation of anyons--} Since each CHS comes with an intrinsic geometric degree of freedom\cite{wang2021geometric}, the quasihole can be arbitrarily deformed while still remaining inside the nullspace of the model Hamiltonian.
+In practice, this can be done by implementing a trapping potential \emph{within the nullspace} of a given model Hamiltonian, and the metric is determined by the potential profile\cite{seesup}.
+We consider here an elliptical well that ``squeezes" the quasiholes into elliptical shapes (see Fig.\ref{CHS am}c-d).

-in the limit $\lambda_1\gg\lambda_2$.
-Here $V_{model}$ is the model Hamiltonian for the FQH state (e.g. $V_1^{2bdy}$ for the Laughlin state) and $V_{trap}(z)$ is a local one-body potential that localizes the position of the quasihole.
-When $V_{trap}$ does not take a rotationally-invariant profile, the resulting quasihole is deformed within the CHS.
-For the simplest case, we can look at the deformed $V_{trap}$ characterised by a single unimodular metric\cite{seesup}.

-We first consider the exchange of squeezed IQH holes at filling factor $\nu=1$.
-Here there exists two possible exchange schemes.
-When the two holes are exchanged along a circle by pure translation, we observe a fermionic statistics expected of the $\nu=1$ phase.
-However, when each hole self-rotates along the exchange path, there is additional contribution to the statistics.
-As shown in Fig. \ref{ellipse rotate}b, the amount of deviation from fermionic statistics exactly matches the deviation of the intrinsic spin from the topological spin, multiplied by $2\pi$.
-The implication of this is illustrated in Fig. \ref{ellipse rotate}d.
-When self-rotation is involved in the exchange procedure the exchange phase contains both a topological component that depends only on the topological indices of the FQH phase, and a self-rotation component that depends on the internal shape of the quasiholes.
-In order to observe the topological phase in real experiments, one must ensure that the quasiholes are not rotated by any additional potentials in the environment, such as disorder.
-When rotation is inevitable, the topological phase can be recovered by subtracting away the self-rotation phase from the measured exchange phase.
+We first illustrate our results with the squeezed holes at filling factor $\nu=1$.
+Here there exist two possible exchange schemes.
+When the two holes are exchanged along a circle by pure translation, we observe a fermionic statistics expected of the $\nu=1$ phase\cite{seesup}.
+However, when each hole self-rotates along the exchange path, there is a deviation as shown in Fig. \ref{ellipse rotate}a, the amount of deviation from fermionic statistics exactly matches the deviation of the intrinsic spin from the topological spin, multiplied by $2\pi$.
+When self-rotation is involved in the exchange procedure, the exchange phase contains both a topological component that depends only on the topological indices of the FQH phase, and a self-rotation component that depends on the internal shape of the quasiholes (see Fig. \ref{ellipse rotate}c).
+In order to observe only the topological phase in real experiments, one must ensure that the quasiholes are not rotated by any additional potentials in the system, such as disorder.
+This is actually difficult to avoid as we will show later.